The Company of Strangers

-The Company of Strangers (US release title: Strangers in Good Company; French title: Le Fabuleux gang des sept) is a Canadian film, released in 1990.
-It was directed by Cynthia Scott and was written by Scott, Sally Bochner, David Wilson and Gloria Demers.
+The Company of Strangers (US release title: Strangers in Good Company; French title: Le Fabuleux gang des sept) is a 1990 Canadian film directed by Cynthia Scott and written by Scott, Sally Bochner, David Wilson and Gloria Demers.
 The film depicts eight women on a bus tour, who are stranded at an isolated cottage when the bus breaks down.

+Synopsis

 Created in a genre defined as docufiction, semi-documentary/semi-fiction, the film is not tightly scripted.
 The writers wrote a basic story outline but allowed the eight women to improvise their dialogue.
 Each of the women, all but one of whom were senior citizens, told stories from her own life.
 A major theme of the film is how the elderly women each face aging and mortality in their own way, and find the courage together to persevere.

+The director uses documentary-style camera work and the acting is improvisational.
+Scott found her cast in nursing homes and senior citizen clubs, which includes: a nun, a Black woman, a lesbian, a Mohawk, an English woman and two genteel women.
 At various points throughout the film, a montage of photos from each woman's life is shown.